 - Be at least 18 years of age

-- Achieved a passing score on both the technical skills test (e.g. accommodation: accommodation skills assessment test, food services: food service industry skills assessment test) and Japanese examination
+- Achieve a passing score on both the technical skills test (e.g. accommodation: accommodation skills assessment test, food services: food service industry skills assessment test) and Japanese language examination

-- If there are certain fees the employee must pay, they must fully understand the conditions.
+- If there are certain fees the employee must pay, they must fully understand the conditions, etc.

-Specified Skilled Worker (i): Updated every 1 year, 6 months, 4 years (maximum duration of 5 years)
+Specified Skilled (i): renewable every 1 year, 6 months, or 4 months (up to 5 years in total)

-◆ Designated Activities visa type (No. 46: graduates of Japanese universities)
+◆ Designated Activities (Notification No. 46: Graduates of Japanese Universities)

 Up until recently, there were no work-specific visas permitting "Status of Residence" holders to work in service industries such as restaurants and retail stores, as well as manufacturing industries.
 However, recently there has been a growth in the number of enterprises expressing a need for inbound workers.
 Additionally, these companies believe that bilingual/multilingual employees could act as a bridge between Japanese employees and their foreign employees who lack sufficient Japanese language skills.
 Thus, there has been a greater need across various industries to hire foreign nationals that are university and graduate school graduates who possess a wide range of knowledge and sophisticated linguistic ability.